 This information is needed so that when the award manager sends a check log to a station, that operator can easily find and verify the QSOs.

 QSO points are distributed by band to encourage use of the lower bands.
+You may count contacts with the same station on multiple bands, but only once per band.
 Any band can be used to collect points for this award.
 Note: This now includes 60m, but only for QSOs made on that band on or after Sept.
 1, 2013.

 The points are as follows: